 Is It Safe to Eat Food That's Dropped to the Floor?

 Whenever my son drops food on the floor, he wants to eat it.
-I discourage him from doing so, but he invokes the "5-second rule" and says that food is safe to eat if you pick it up 5 seconds or less after it has hit the floor.
+He tries to use the "5-second rule," saying food is safe to eat if it's picked up 5 seconds or less after it hits the floor.
 Is that true?

 No, it's never a good idea to eat food that has been dropped.
 The 5-second rule is just wishful thinking — bacteria can attach to food as soon as it hits the floor.
-And foods with wet surfaces, like an apple slice, pick up bacteria even more easily than, say, a cookie.
+And foods with wet surfaces, like an apple slice, pick up bacteria even more easily than things like a cookie.

-The longer the food is on the floor, the more bacteria it will accumulate.
-But even food that's picked up quickly can be contaminated if conditions are right.
-While visibly dirty floors are obvious hazards, those that look clean also can harbor bacteria.
-Some germs can survive on floors for a long time, and without a powerful microscope it's impossible to see them.
+Even food that's picked up quickly can be contaminated.
+Visibly dirty floors are obvious hazards, but those that look clean can harbor bacteria too.
+Some germs can survive on floors for a long time, and of course it's impossible to see them.